 | Rank 6 | 60 | 6 |

-Most competitive monsters should be at least Rank 3 (4 rune slots) to be viable in wars.
-Rank 5-6 Mythics with 6 rune slots are endgame.
+Most competitive monsters need at least Rank 3 (4 rune slots) to be viable in wars.
+Rank 5-6 Mythics with 6 slots are endgame.

 Best Rune Builds by Monster Role